vfilimonov/pydatastream/README.md

     pip install pandas
     pip install suds

-However, please refer to the [pandas documentation](http://pandas.pydata.org/pandas-docs/stable/install.html) for the dependencies.
+For the dependencies of `pandas` please refer to the [pandas documentation](http://pandas.pydata.org/pandas-docs/stable/install.html).

 The latest version of PyDatastream is always available at [GitHub](https://github.com/vfilimonov/pydatastream) at the `master` branch.
 Last relese could be also installed from [PyPI](https://pypi.python.org/pypi/PyDatastream) using `pip`: